Skip over main navigation

 In 2002 Paula Garfield founded Deafinitely Theatre alongside Steven Webb and Kate Furby having become frustrated with the barriers deaf actors and directors faced in mainstream media.

-Deafinitely Theatre celebrated its 15th anniversary in 2017 and were the first deaf launched and deaf-led theatre company in the UK that works bilingually in British Sign Language and spoken English, producing work that caters to audiences of all ages.
+Deafinitely Theatre celebrated its 20th anniversary in 2022 and were the first deaf launched and deaf-led theatre company in the UK that works bilingually in British Sign Language and spoken English, producing work that caters to audiences of all ages.

 Company Timeline